 Very few industries have been untouched by the rise of digital banking.
 There’s a whole new generation in the workforce who will never receive a physical paycheck.
 Because of this change, banks are reorganizing and doing away with tellers.
 These changes are having an impact on the church, too.

 Changes in everyday money handling mean that churches can no longer rely on the traditional offering.
-It’s not enough anymore to simply offer digital giving methods—it’s time to prioritize them.
+It’s not enough anymore to simply offer online giving methods—it’s time to prioritize them.

 As any pastor knows, change doesn’t come easy.
 Despite being comfortable with direct deposits and online bill payments, some church members will still resist digital giving in church.